Power over Ethernet

 Example:

 By default, all the ports on the switch are low-priority.
-Low-priority ports are the first to be shut down under load-shedding, the process in which the switch shuts down ports when the power budget is low or a power supply goes out.
+Low-priority ports are the first to be shut down under load-shedding.
+Load-shedding is the process in which the switch shuts down ports when the power budget is low or a power supply fails.

 However, you can configure ports to be high-priority.
 You may want to do so for ports assigned to critical powered devices.
 A port configured as static is treated as high priority for load-shedding.
 You also can configure a high-priority port to a low-priority port.